upenn-cis198-2018f/homework0/README.md

 ### Rust Versions
 As of this writing I am using Rust Stable 1.28.
 We will use the newest stable version available for every assignment.
 Please read  about [the rust train release model](https://doc.rust-lang.org/book/second-edition/appendix-07-nightly-rust.html#choo-choo-release-channels-and-riding-the-trains) for more information.
 I am using the rust target stable-x86_64-unknown-linux-gnu

-Note: For our supposes, it won't really make a difference.
+Note: For our purposes, it won't really make a difference.
 But this will ensure everyone is working off the same base.

 ## Setup